Skip to main content

 Learn something New, or Strengthen an Existing Skill:

 • Take a course through Coursera, Udemy, EdX, Harvard, MOOC, and Great Courses.
 Or access the free resources of OpenCulture for ebooks, audiobooks, or all TEDTalks.
-The Facebook group, Amazing Educational Resources assembled a comprehensive list of resources companies are offering for free during this crisis.
+The Facebook group, Amazing Educational Resources assembled a comprehensive list of resources companies offer for free during this crisis.
 If this seems like too much to sort through, Course Central has organized many of the best options and allows you to search for exactly what you want.

 • Learn to code: 22 Places to Learn to Code for Free